FabiBertini/FabiBertini/README.md

 #### Hi there 👋

 With over 15 years of work experience in business and IT roles, I am currently the Managing Director at Inetpub LTD, an IT consulting company.
 I have been in this position since December 2016.
 I have worked on an ERP system implementation project, leveraging my expertise in SAP products, enterprise resource planning (ERP), and business analysis.
 I hold SAP Sales and Distribution certification.
+I am passionate about helping businesses optimize processes, improve performance, and achieve goals through innovative and customized solutions.
+I value collaboration, creativity, and customer satisfaction and strive to foster a positive and inclusive culture within my team and organization.

 I'm now going through a career change from management to a technical position as a Data Scientist.
 I've just obtained a Microsoft Azure Fundamentals certification and I'm currently self-studying to sit the Microsoft Azure Data Fundamentals certification exam.
 I'm currently also learning to code, more specifically, I'm deep-diving in my studies to become a proficient Data Scientist through a CoGrammar Bootcamp, which I've been enjoying very much.